What Are Toxic Backlinks and Why They’re Dangerous

 Signs Your Site Has Toxic Backlinks

 Certain indicators suggest toxic backlinks may be affecting your site.
+Exact-match anchors also indicate over-optimization, something covered in this anchor text guide for natural usage.

 Warning Signals to Watch